 Polystyrene (PS)

 Polystyrene (PS) is a transparent, solid, and brittle polymer.
 It can be foamed into the plastic most of us know about or poured into molds to create a solid form.
 As foam, it’s a common material for disposable plastic cups, food trays, and fast food containers.
-It can be used to produce food containers and lids, egg cartons, and hot cups in its solid state.
+In its solid state, it can be used to produce food containers and lids, egg cartons, and hot cups.

 Like the other food-grade plastic resins on this list, PS is recyclable.
 This is recommended for plastic injection molding manufacturers because PS takes a long time to biodegrade.